What have you been reading lately?

 Everyone in their twenties needs to read this.
 Don is a writer trying to figure out what makes a good story.
 Throuh personal storytelling, moments of enlightenment, and plenty of wit, he discovers what it takes to alive a better story.
 If it weren’t’ for this book, I would not have taken the risk to apply for new jobs and move away from everyone I knew.
 It’s just so honest and relatable to anyone still trying to “find themselves.”
 If you’re feeling lost, like something is missing or feel stuck in a routine with no end goal, this book is everything. –Kaylee

-What favorite books have you read lately?
+What recommended books do you have?
 Any on this list?
 Would love to know your thoughts!